kugurerdem/configs/DEPENDENCIES.md

 signal-desktop # Signal Messaging App telegram-desktop # Telegram Messaging App slock # Tool for locking the screen

+udisks2 # For a more ergonomic way to mount removable media rsync # for syncing files between directories

+android-tools # have adb in it pandoc-cli # general markup converter
 ```

 # AUR Packages